 1. Go For A Walk

 Silly, I know, but hear me out.
 When was the last time you walked around your neighborhood?
-Or maybe explored the local recreation trails?
+Or maybe explore the local recreation trails?
 What if you allowed one child to direct the path for the trip?
 Or used the time to identify local landmarks?

 2. Have A Picnic Lunch (or Dinner)